Sproat Fall Newsletter 2018

 Clean up, Sunday September 30th, 2018.
 WEATHER PERMITTING.
 Sproat Lake Community Association and volunteers from Great Central Lake are calling for VOLUNTEERS to help clean up targeted crown land beaches.

 Great Central Lake volunteers will clean beaches in the morning, and meet at the Great Central Lake Resort.
 From there the garbage is transferred to the landfill.
-The day will end with a volunteer BBQ lunch.
+The day will end with an offer for a volunteer BBQ lunch.
 For more info call Ryan 250-927-4623 or email: email@example.com